vehicle-lang/tutorial/src/chapters/2-language.md

 *If the intruder is directly ahead and is moving towards the ownship, the score for COC will not be minimal.*

 We first need to define what it means to be *directly ahead* and *moving towards*.
-The exact ACASXu definition can be written in Vehicle as:
+The exact ACAS Xu definition can be written in Vehicle as:

 ```vehicle
 directlyAhead : UnnormalisedInput -> Bool